jbilskie/BME547_final/README.md

 * Log Compression
 * Reverse Video

 By default, the histogram equalization box is checked.
 However, you may select between 0 and all 4 of the processing steps.
-If you select 0 boxes, then the original image(s) will be uploaded.
-If you select more than 1 step, the selected processing steps will be applied sequentially.
+If you select 0 boxes, then the original image(s) will be uploaded and stored.
+If you select more than 1 step, the original image(s) will be uploaded and the selected processing steps will be applied sequentially.
 The figure below shows an example where multiple processing steps are selected.

 <img src="https://github.com/jbilskie/BME547_final/blob/master/README/7%20Processing%20Steps.png" width="400">